fleschutz/PowerShell/Docs/list-timezone.md

-## list-timezone.ps1 - Lists the details of the current time zone
+## list-timezone.ps1 - Lists time zone details

 This PowerShell script lists the details of the current time zone.